-Consumers of corporate training and eLearning (aka.
-Your learners) are changing – fast.
-Their priorities, training needs, and methods of learning are diverging from the well-beaten paths we've mapped out in the past.
+Consumers of corporate training and eLearning (aka. your employees) are changing – fast.
+Their priorities, training needs, preferences, and learning patterns are diverging from the well-beaten paths we've mapped out in the past.

-So, as you're probably wondering from the title, what do 2021's learners want?
+So, as you're probably wondering from the title, what do today's employee learners want from workplace learning?
 Well, we're glad you asked...

 2) They Take the 'M' Word Seriously